getgud-io/cpp-getgud-sdk/README.md

 #### Position Action

-To add a position action to a match, use the `SendPositionAction()` function:
+To add a position action to a match, use the `SendPositionAction` function.
+This marks the change of `Player` position and view site.
+You can do this every tick.

 ```cpp
 bool SendPositionAction(std::string matchGuid,